Before you hire someone to clean your oven, it’s a good idea to get familiar with oven cleaning prices for the type of service you need.

 Clean an oven including grill.

 Wall oven, wall mounted Microwave and a rangehood needs to be cleaned for our annual spring clean.

 A cleaning contractor’s hourly rate depends on a lot of factors, like location, skill, demand, and experience.
-A standard hourly rate for cleaners in Australia is anywhere from $20-$60/hour.
+A standard hourly rate for oven cleaners in the UK is anywhere from £50 to £90.

 Oven cleaning usually takes around 1-2 hours.
 The timeframe will depend on your oven’s condition, how long it’s been since it was last cleaned, your equipment, and your experience.